is-120-winter-2023/css-fonts-button/README.md

 # CSS fonts and a button

 **Objectives**: Learn how to use CSS stylesheets.
-Add web fonts to your website, adjust whitespace to keep your pages from looking crowded, and create a button class to style links to appear as "web buttons."
+Add web fonts to your website, create a button class to style links to appear as "web buttons," and adjust whitespace to keep your pages from looking crowded.

+**Concepts covered**: CSS resets, box-model, CSS variables, `:hover` pseudoclass, simple transitions.

 | :warning: This assignment builds on your _Responsive images and SVG images_ assignment                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |